Architecture: Product & Installation¶

 How to customize safely:

 Don’t edit methodology agents directly — Your changes will be overwritten on the next update.
-Instead, file a change request upstream or use Instance specs.
+Instead, file a change request upstream.

 Customize project-owned agents via